Ricardo Montano: Personal life

 Rick Montano was born in the Bronx, New York City, and attended New York City public schools.
 He moved to Long Island in 1963 where he attended Brentwood High School but returned to New York City, where he graduated from DeWitt Clinton High School in 1968.

 Montano graduated from the City College of New York in 1972 with a bachelor's degree in Political Science.
-Upon graduation, he received a full tuition scholarship to attend Temple Law School in Philadelphia where he earned his law degree in 1975.
+Upon graduation, he received a full tuition scholarship to attend Temple Law School in Philadelphia where he earned his Juris Doctor degree in 1975.

 Subsequently, he was appointed as an Assistant District Attorney in the City of Philadelphia.
 Thereafter, Montano returned to New York City and became the Deputy Director of the Institute of Puerto Rican Urban Studies in the Bronx, a housing development program that promoted rehabilitation and new construction.

 Montano returned to the practice of law in Philadelphia and was appointed Senior Trial Attorney with the United States Equal Employment Opportunity Commission in 1979.
 In this position, Montano represented the United States Government in federal civil rights employment cases.
 In 1981, Montano was appointed Executive Director of the Suffolk County Human Rights Commission, where he served for eight years.
 He then formed the law firm of Montano & Calisto, and also served as legal counsel to New York State Senator Larry Seabrook of the Bronx.